About

 More recently, the CPS has been spearheading efforts to level up the country, reforming – or abolishing – Stamp Duty, promoting long-term fixed-rate mortgages to help first-time buyers onto the housing ladder, establishing free ports, boosting regional and inter-regional transport, enhancing digital skills, creating a bespoke visa system for entrepreneurs who could create high-value companies and supporting the country through the pandemic, while offering constructive and realistic proposals on how to boost economic growth to recover from the impact of Covid-19, including through the introduction of full expensing.

 Today, under the directorship of Robert Colvile, the CPS is still at the heart of the intellectual debate.
 The latest parliamentary survey by Savanta ComRes found that Conservative MPs consider the CPS to be the country’s most influential think tank.
 It also scored extremely highly, compared with its peers, in terms of the quality of its research and its independence from political and commercial bias.
-It was responsible for the flagship housing and tax policies in the most recent Conservative Party manifesto, as well as proposing dozens of other policies that have been adopted by government.
+It was responsible for the flagship housing and tax policies in the 2019 Conservative Party manifesto, as well as proposing dozens of other policies that have been adopted by the Conservative Party in government.

 The CPS is an independent, non-partisan organisation, supported exclusively by funding from its supporters.
 You can find out how to support the CPS here, or sign up to our newsletter to hear about our publications and events first.